woocommerce/qit-documentation/docs/environment/persistent-tunnel.md

 ```
 QIT uses the persistent tunnel you configured, ensuring immediate DNS resolution and a stable public URL.

-## Why Use a Persistent Tunnel?
+## Why use a persistent tunnel?

 - **No DNS Propagation Delays:** Stable, pre-configured subdomain ensures external integrations can reach your test site immediately.
 - **Consistent URL:** No need to share a new URL each time you run `qit env:up`.
 - **Ideal for CI and Teams:** Developers, QA, or CI pipelines can rely on the same URL, streamlining integration tests and demonstrations.

-## Combining Persistent Tunnels with Other Features
+## Combining persistent tunnels with other features

 - Use persistent tunnels in conjunction with environment configuration files (qit.yml) and custom handlers for a fully automated and reproducible setup.
 - Perfect for testing payment gateways, webhooks, and other features that require a publicly accessible endpoint.